 Brandon says his clients typically do 10% to 40% bigger deals through digital marketing than physical marketing.

 Facebook: Facebook leads are less motivated but more likely to be exclusive, which often means they are the biggest deal size for our clients.

 Google: Google leads are more motivated, but also more competitive.
 In heavy competition markets, deal sizes can be lower due to the various levels of negotiations.

 SEO: SEO deal sizes generally follow the same trend as PPC in terms of deal size.

 The average lead conversion rate is the percentage of leads that turn into deals.

-This number will be different for every real estate investor, but SEO almost always has a higher lead conversion rate than Google Ads or Facebook Ads because it’s entirely organic — that is, people coming looking for you… so they’re more motivated.
+This number will differ for every real estate investor.
+Still, SEO almost always has a higher lead conversion rate than Google Ads or Facebook Ads because it’s entirely organic — that is, people, coming looking for you… so they’re more motivated.

 Google Ads typically have a higher conversion rate than Facebook Ads for the same reason — because you’re simply advertising to people who are typing specific keywords into Google.

 Here are some benchmarks…